Guide

 Alex earns £120,000.
 After the Personal Allowance taper:

-Note: the exact figures depend on which earnings band the contribution falls in and how other income is structured.
-Use the calculator for a precise estimate based on your situation.
+The exact figures depend on which earnings band the contribution falls in and how your other income is structured.
+Use the calculator for a precise estimate.

 How to use pension contributions to reduce adjusted net income

-The most direct way to reduce adjusted net income through pension contributions is via a relief at source personal pension or SIPP.
-Your gross contribution (including the basic rate top-up from HMRC) reduces your adjusted net income.
+The most direct route is a relief at source personal pension or SIPP.
+The gross contribution, including the 20% top-up from HMRC, reduces your adjusted net income.

-Salary sacrifice achieves the same effect through a different mechanism — your contractual salary is reduced, which means your adjusted net income is automatically lower.
-This also saves employee NI on the sacrificed amount.
+Salary sacrifice achieves the same result a different way.
+Your contractual salary is lower, so adjusted net income falls from the start.
+You also save employee NI on the sacrificed amount.

-Net pay arrangements reduce taxable pay through payroll and have a similar effect on adjusted net income.
+Net pay arrangements reduce taxable pay through payroll and have the same effect on adjusted net income.

 Salary sacrifice and the £100k threshold

-If your employer offers salary sacrifice, contributing enough to bring your salary below £100,000 restores the Personal Allowance and saves NI simultaneously.
-This makes salary sacrifice potentially the most efficient method for earnings in this range, though it requires your employer's scheme to support it.
+If your employer offers salary sacrifice, contributing enough to bring your salary below £100,000 restores the Personal Allowance and saves NI at the same time.
+That makes it potentially the most efficient method for this income range, provided your employer's scheme supports it.

 Tapered annual allowance warning

 For very high earners, a separate taper applies to the annual allowance itself.
-If your adjusted income (which includes employer pension contributions) exceeds £260,000, the annual allowance tapers downward — reducing by £1 for every £2 of adjusted income above £260,000, to a minimum of £10,000 (the Money Purchase Annual Allowance).
+If your adjusted income (including employer pension contributions) exceeds £260,000, the allowance falls by £1 for every £2 above £260,000.
+The minimum is £10,000.

-This is a separate calculation from the Personal Allowance taper.
-Most people earning between £100,000 and £260,000 are not affected by the annual allowance taper and can still contribute up to £60,000 gross per year (including employer contributions).
-If your total income including employer pension contributions may exceed £260,000, seek specialist tax advice.
+This is separate from the Personal Allowance taper.
+Most people earning between £100,000 and £260,000 are unaffected and can still contribute up to £60,000 gross per year.
+But if your total income including employer contributions may exceed £260,000, specialist advice is needed.

 Common mistakes